 Courtney Puciata, ATR-BC, LCAT,

-has been with The Art Therapy Project (formerly ATOC) since May 2011.
+has been with The Art Therapy Project since May 2011.
 Courtney previously worked with female veterans as well as the New York Presbyterian Hospital burn unit.
 Currently, Courtney is working with the Program for Survivors of Torture at Bellevue.

 Jess Benston, MPS, ATR-BC, LCAT,